-The performance of risk mitigation techniques is monitored by the MICL Risk Committee.
+The MICL Risk Committee monitors the performance of risk mitigation techniques.
 Where a particular risk mitigation technique is determined to be ineffective, the Risk Committee will request that alternative techniques are introduced and monitor ongoing effectiveness.

 The Company carries out stress and scenario testing as part of the ORSA process which includes stress testing for operational risk.